Cuba Fights Back Against Communist Regime For The First Time

 - On Twitter, Facebook, Instagram or any other social media you use, search the #SOSCuba hashtag and repost any voice recordings, videos, or photos captured by Cubans on the island

-- Share as much as possible so that your followers can repost
+- Share as much as possible so that all your followers can repost

 - Listen to and share the radio television station Radio Marti, an American state-run radio and television international broadcaster based in Miami, Florida, which transmits news in Spanish to Cuba